 Consider the respective campaign stickers of Obama and McCain.
 Because I truly loathe Blogspot's image uploader, I will simply provide links for your convenience:

-There are, in the most basic terms, two different types of fonts: Serif and Sans Serif.
+Before I examine the two stickers more closely, a basic primer on type: There are, in the most basic terms, two different types of fonts: Serif and Sans Serif.

 You can notice the obvious differences.
 "Serif" is just a fancy word for the useless little nibs at the end of each stroke that make a font like Times New Roman look "official" and, objectively speaking, "old."
 You've seen ancient English or Chinese calligraphy - it's all about the small details and fancy swooshes you could add.
 It doesn't help readability, but it looks opulent, fancy, and, again, official.